Simple Stone-Ground Coarse Grits

 This recipe works well with any mill's coarse grits, but please note the following:

-- Cooking times vary because of coarseness any corn type.
+- Cooking times vary because of coarseness of grind and corn variety.
+Coarse grits take time to cook.

 - People have varying tastes in regards to how done they like their grits (I like mine completely soft).

-- One-half cup of water or stock can be left out of the initial step, and exchanged for approximately 1.5 cups of heavy cream, milk, etc., added in thirds at a time during cooking.
+- One-half cup of water or stock can be exchanged for approximately a half cup of heavy cream, milk, etc., added in thirds during cooking.

-Combine 1 cup of grits with 3 cups of water, stock or a combination in a pot.
+- Combine 1 cup of grits with 4 cups of water, stock, or a combination in a pot.

 - On high heat, stir the mixture a minute or so with a wooden spoon or whisk.
 Reduce heat to a simmer.

 - Return to high heat, continue stirring.
-Once the grits boil, reduce heat to low and stir every few minutes, taking care to scrape the bottom of the pot.
+Once the grits boil, reduce heat to low and stir every few minutes, taking care to loosen the stuck grits at the bottom of the pot.
 Don't rush and burn the grits on the bottom!

-- Cook grits at a low-medium temp until they soften.
-If grits “firm up” before they soften, slowly add some water or stock that is at or near boiling (keeping a pot of hot water or stock simmering on the stove is very helpful).
+- Cook grits uncovered at a low-medium temp until they soften.
+If grits “firm up” before they soften, slowly add some water or stock or milk.
+Keeping a pot of hot water or stock simmering on the stove is very helpful.
+Hot liquid is best but not essential if you are using milk or cream.
+If the grits start to bubble and splatter (an often painful situation) the pot can be covered, but watch the heat level.

 - Finish with salt, butter, and liberal amounts of cheese if desired (and whatever else you like in your grits--the list is practically endless!).